DunnB-Dev/Lab1_Computational_Thinking/README.md

 1. Calculate a student's current grade
 2. Tell them what letter grade they have
 3. If they're failing, suggest which assignments to focus on
-4. Calculate what they need on the final project to reach their desired grade

 ### Part B: Algorithm Design in Pseudocode